agdal1125/agdal1125.github.io/_posts/2019-12-31-IE_methods.md

 ## Sequential Labeling based Method

 Simlar to the Classification based method, we can view IE task as a sequantial labeling.
 Text data can be seen as a sequence of labeled tokens.
 Unlike other two methods, sequential labeling method allows the model to include context of dependencies between the words of interest.
-The sequential labeling method differs on how the conditional probability is computed since the objective is to find a label sequence $y$ that maximizes the conditional probability, $p(x|y)$.
+The sequential labeling method differs on how the conditional probability is computed since the objective is to find a label sequence $y$ that maximizes the conditional probability, $p(x \vert y)$.

 Among the various methods, Conditional Random Fields are an important and widely incorporated model in the field of IE.